Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 Duration: 10
 <!-- TODO: Fix this ^^ -->

-### Motivation

 TODO: Insert image here

 In this step, you will be setting up Snowflake for two teams: the core data team and the finance team.
 You will be using least privileged access principles in order to properly secure the data.

-#### Core data team: the foundation
+### Setting up the Snowflake foundation for the core data team

-This team is well-established and the average team member is capable of building data pipelines that powers business reporting across various domains: finance, marketing, sales, customer support, and so on.
+The core data team is well-established in the organization and the average team member is capable of building data pipelines that powers business reporting across various domains: finance, marketing, sales, customer support, and so on.
 The team uses data management best practices like organizing data in dimensional models for maximum re-usability in various BI and AI/ML applications.

-Their project is called the `foundational` project.

-#### Finance team

-Meanwhile, the average finance team member is more accustomed to consuming dashboards and building spreadsheets, however more and more demands on data has led to the finance team to owning and managing more data to rapidly respond to changing demands.
-And so, the team has upskilled team members and brought on an analytics engineer to use Snowflake and dbt Cloud, in order to create data pipelines building off of the foundation project for daily reporting use-cases.

-### Setting up the projects

-The first thing we'll need to do is set up a role specifically for applying these governance practices to the Snowflake environment.
+The first thing you'll need to do is set up a role specifically for applying these governance practices to the Snowflake environment.
 The code below will:

-- Create a `foundational_role` role for creating and managing resources in the `foundational_db` database, administering data governance responsibilities, and granting appropriate permissions for masking and tagging
+- Create a `foundational_role` role for creating and managing resources in the `foundational_db` database using the `foundational_wh` warehouse.
+It will also be able to administer data governance responsibilities, and grant appropriate permissions for masking and tagging.
-- Create a `foundational_pii_reader_role` for users who can access PII data unmasked
+- Create a `foundational_pii_reader_role` for users who can access PII data unmasked.

 ```sql
 use role accountadmin;